 Kinnebrew, for instance, has notable artworks within walking distance of La Grande Vitesse.
 Visitors can explore the Fish Ladder Sculpture along the west side of Grand River near the Sixth Street bridge and Aspiration of Inspiration located on Fountain Street across from Fountain Street Church.

-And one of the most recent additions to the downtown public art landscape is LOVE by Robert Indiana .
+One of the most popular additions to the downtown public art landscape is has been LOVE by Robert Indiana.
 Installed in May 2018 as a gift to Grand Rapids by the Frey Foundation, it quickly became a favorite photo spot for locals and visitors alike.
 It’s located at Louis Campau Promenade along Monroe Ave – stop by for your own LOVE portrait when you’re in the area.

 Grand Rapids Running Tours stops to admire LOVE by Robert Indiana.